How to Maximize Your Vehicle’s Fuel Economy

 Keep moving, but drive less.
 Driving less is the best way to reduce the environmental impact of your transportation needs and spend less at the pump.
 Link errands, carpool, walk, bike, or use mass transit whenever possible.
 Choose a place to live that reduces your need to drive.
 If your family already has one vehicle, consider trying to meet your travel needs without buying a second one.
 In all these cases you can check off everything on your to-do list while putting fewer miles on your car.

 Buy a more fuel-efficient vehicle.
 If you are in the market for a new vehicle, choose the most fuel-efficient one that meets your needs.
 Thanks to strong new fuel economy standards, there are more efficient options in dealer showrooms than ever before, including steadily-increasing numbers of conventional gas powered cars that achieve greater than 40 mpg.
 Hybrids and plug-in vehicles achieve even greater fuel savings, and are especially good choices for those who drive in stop and start city traffic.
-UCS has developed several resources for consumers in the market for hybrids and electric vehicles, including the EV timeline, which illustrates and compares current, past, and upcoming electric vehicles, and our Model E electric car blueprints, which demonstrate electric vehicle technology.
+View our resources on electric vehicles, hybrids, plug-in electrics, battery-electrics, or fuel cell vehicles for more information.

 Advocate for better transportation policies.
 Americans must demand a change to the transportation system that works for us—one that’s much more efficient, provides better transportation options, and begins to tap into clean, reliable, oil-free sources like electric cars and advanced biofuels.
 Through a combination of smart federal policy and private sector innovation we can expand consumer transportation choices and cut projected U.S. oil use in half in 20 years.
 To be a citizen advocate for better transportation solutions, visit the UCS action center.